CyVerse-learning-materials/learning-materials-home/docs/what_is_cyverse.md

 # What is CyVerse?

-[CyVerse](https://cyverse.org) provides scientists with powerful computational infrastructure to handle huge datasets and complex analyses, thus enabling data-driven discovery.
+[CyVerse](https://cyverse.org) is a powerful computational infrastructure and the people who support its operations.
+CyVerse was built to handle huge datasets and complex analyses for life sciences research, thus enabling users to make data-driven discoveries.

 CyVerse cyberinfrastructure includes: